 As a child, Greg spent a great deal of time reading books 'in the stacks' at the public library.
 His civic & philanthropic experiences can be traced back to the first book he ever purchased with his own money (a children's biography of Harriet Tubman).
 The book inspired him to want to make a difference.
 Soon after, he signed up for a charity Read-a-Thon.
 This kick started a lifelong interest in volunteerism & philanthropy (& reading).
 As an adult, his involvement with libraries & literacy has taken different forms.
 He has taken part in the READ public service campaign to promote various libraries around North America.
 He has helped judge or establish various essay contests - including the establishment of The First Thirty Reading Champ Award at a school in his parent's town.
 The nonprofit organization (The 11-10-02 Foundation) which Greg founded has contributed to libraries, literacy programs & financial literacy programs.
 SCROLL DOWN FOR NEXT PARAGRAPH

 On the professional side, he has spoken at conferences (i.e. National Conference on Family Literacy, Illinois Library Association Annual Conference) & events for specific organizations (i.e. an annual event for Literacy Network of Greater Cincinnati's supporters).
 He has participated in on-stage interviews (i..e.
 Baltimore Book Festival) & book signings (i.e. Cape Town Book Fair in South Africa).
-In particular, he has spoken &/or done book signings at libraries &/or at events sponsored by libraries (i.e. Old Yeller Day appearance sponsored by Mason Co.
+He has spoken &/or done book signings at libraries &/or at events sponsored by libraries (i.e. Old Yeller Day appearance sponsored by Mason Co.
 M. Beven Eckert Memorial Library in Texas).
 He has done readings of The Milkshake Man -- the upcoming picture book edition of The First Thirty at events for kids (i.e. Readers are Leaders) & adult learners (i.e. Skokie Public Library ESL Conversations class).
 (Photo Courtesy of Megan Elizabeth Photography) SCROLL DOWN FOR NEXT PARAGRAPH

 Rebecca Mullen, MSEd, Reading Specialist & Executive Director of Programs - Reading Power, Inc: "In The First Thirty, Greg Forbes Siegman captures the defining moments of reflection in all our lives with passion, humbleness, and insight...This beautiful book is great for readers of all ages to see beyond their own worlds while connecting with many types of people across the globe."